hazelcast/hazelcast-reference-manual/src/ICountDownLatch.md

 ## ICountDownLatch

 Hazelcast `ICountDownLatch` is the distributed implementation of `java.util.concurrent.CountDownLatch`.

+### Gate-Keeping Concurrent Activities

-As you may know, `CountDownLatch` is considered to be a gate keeper for concurrent activities.
+`CountDownLatch` is considered to be a gate keeper for concurrent activities.
 It enables the threads to wait for other threads to complete their operations.

 The following code samples describe the mechanism of `ICountDownLatch`.
 Assume that there is a leader process and there are follower processes that will wait until the leader completes.
 Here is the leader: